Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 For example, if the docker instance is available on `192.186.1.222` your `VITE_API_BASE` would look like `VITE_API_BASE="http://192.186.1.222:3001/api"` in `frontend/.env.production`.

+### Having issues with Ollama?

-### Getting `llama:streaming - could not stream chat.
-Error: connect ECONNREFUSED 172.17.0.1:11434` error?
+If you are getting errors like `llama:streaming - could not stream chat.
+Error: connect ECONNREFUSED 172.17.0.1:11434` then visit the README below.

 [Fix common issues with Ollama](../server/utils/AiProviders/ollama/README.md)